dbots-pkg/dbots.js/README.md

 ## Supported Services

 The supported services list has been moved into the website.
-You can see a full (and automatically updated) list of usables services [here](https://dbots.js.org/#/docs/main/latest/general/services).
+You can see a full (and automatically updated) list of usable services [here](https://dbots.js.org/#/docs/main/latest/general/services).

 ## Changelog